Reading Knitting Patterns

 Fixing Knitting Mistakes with a Crochet Hook

 Many common knitting mistakes are fixed by intentionally dropping a stitch off your knitting needles.
+Knitters commonly refer to this as “laddering down” to the mistake.
 This allows you to correct your mistake, then return the stitch to its place.
 When correcting a mistake, you will want to be sure to always put the stitch back onto the needles with the right leg in front, if you do not want a twisted stitch.

 Using a crochet hook helps when fixing mistakes in knitting that a few rows back.
 Learn to fix mistakes with Liz @PurlsAndPixels